Human Health Problems

 - Ear pressure

-- Dizziness (a general term that includes vertigo, lightheadedness, sensation of almost fainting, etc.)
+- Dizziness (a general term that includes vertigo, lightheadedness, the sensation of almost fainting, etc.)

 - Vertigo (clinically, vertigo refers to the sensation of spinning, or the room moving)